-4 To remove the coin cell battery:

-- a Press the release latch until the coin cell battery pops out [1]. - b Remove the coin cell battery from the connector on the system board [2].
+- 4 To remove the coin cell battery: - a Using a plastic scribe, pry the coin cell battery until it pops up [1]. - b Remove the coin cell battery from the connector on the system board [2].

 Installing the coin cell battery